“If you lived there you could make it absolutely divine.” – Virginia Woolf to her sister Vanessa Bell on Charleston.

 |Friends of Charleston||FREE||FREE|

-**Places for children under 6 are free but must be booked, as spaces are strictly limited.
+*Children under 6 are free but tickets must be booked, as spaces are strictly limited.
 We recommend families with children visit on Sundays when you are free to explore the House at your own pace.
 Tours are not recommended for young children.

 **Accessible tickets can be pre-booked online, however if you have any questions we are happy to discuss your visit in advance.
 Please call the Visitor Manager on 01323 811626.
 Access information can be found below.